uicm-mas/uicm-mas.github.io/_posts/2018-11-10-UICM-Abstract.markdown

 ## Outline of the Paper
 The paper would be released by Chapters, and may be updated because of continuous introspection of the author and feedback from readers.

+Please contact bo.zhang.airc@outlook.com to share your opinions and suggestions for the paper.

+Please note the following contents may change during the release of the paper.
 + Chapter 1: A Brief Introduction of the UIC Model - From Shannon's Perspective
++ Chapter 2: Modelling the Information Source and Destination in the Agent
-+ Chapter 2: Unifying models for an Agent and a Multi-Agent System (MAS)
++ Chapter 3: Unifying models for an Agent and a Multi-Agent System (MAS)
-+ Chapter 3: UIC Model for Quantifying Intelligence Level of MAS
++ Chapter 4: UIC Model for Quantifying Intelligence Level of MAS
-+ Chaptre 4: Case Study of UIC Model in Analyzing Natural MAS
++ Chaptre 5: Case Study of UIC Model in Analyzing Natural MAS
-+ Chapter 5: Case Study of UIC Model in Designing Artificial MAS
++ Chapter 6: Case Study of UIC Model in Designing Artificial MAS
-+ Chapter 6: Hypothesis of UIC Model for Explaining Intelligence Emergence Mechanism
++ Chapter 7: Hypothesis of UIC Model for Explaining Intelligence Emergence Mechanism
-+ Chapter 7: Hypothesis of UIC Model for Explaining Intelligence of the Environment
++ Chapter 8: Hypothesis of UIC Model for Explaining Intelligence of the Environment
-+ Chapter 8: Conclusions and Future Research
++ Chapter 9: Conclusions and Future Research